- TABLE OF CONTENTS

 3. What does it teach about violence or immorality and their consequences?

-4. Does the game or toy have symbols or characteristics that link it to New Age
+4. Does the game or toy have symbols or characteristics that link it to New Age or occult powers?

 5. Does it build godly character?